junegunn/jdbc-helper/README.markdown

 ```

 #### Invalid use of dynamic conditions

 TableWrapper object internally creates JDBC PreparedStatements.
-If you dynamically build many condition-strings as follows,
+If you dynamically build many condition-strings as the following example,
 it would soon fail because there will be too many open PreparedStatements.

 ```ruby
 10000.times do |idx|
   table.count("id = #{idx}")
 end
 ```

 Correct ways of doing the same would be as follows.

 ```ruby
 10000.times do |idx|
   # 1. with Hash